 Program faculty and students will be housed in the dormitory of HSMC.
 Classes will be conducted in HSMC's classrooms.

 Weekend activities may include visits to Hong Kong's many interesting districts and world-famous tourist spots such as Macau.
-Students will have opportunities to explore Hong Kong and environments independently as well.
+Students will have opportunities to explore Hong Kong and its environs independently as well.